Democrats despise coronavirus Trump's response as Senate stalls on third aid bill

 As the coronavirus the threat has become more alarming in many parts of the United States and a third coronavirus response bill was blocked in the Senate on Sunday evening, many Democratic politicians have increased their criticism of President Trump as it seeks to take control of the crisis.

-The beards come from the election campaign, the mansions of the governors and the offices of the mayor – and some have issued warnings as disastrous as the mayor of New York, Bill de Blasio, who Sunday said “people will die” if Trump doesn’t give more help to the city.
+The beards come from the election campaign, the mansions of the governors and the offices of the mayors – and few have raised warnings as disastrous as the mayor of New York, Bill de Blasio, who Sunday said “people will die” if Trump doesn’t give more help to the city.

 “The president of the United States is from New York and will not lift a finger to help his hometown,” de Blasio told NBC “Meet the Press” on Sunday.
 “I do not understand.”